uriellevy/yit-app/README.md

 ## How this app works?

-insert a VALID url to the uppermost input and expects to get an image on the article component (notice you can add up to 4 images).
+insert a VALID url to the uppermost input and expect to get an image on the article component (notice you can add up to 4 images).

 please choose a category name, category background color, title, subtitle and autor name and create the article.